pablodecm/phd_thesis/src/104_chapter_4.md

 The first step in order to tackle a problem with machine learning techniques is the formal definition of the task $T$, together with a quantifiable metric that scores the accuracy on such task $P$.
-In this section, an overview of the most common machine learning tasks that are of relevance for their possible use in particle collider experiments and similar scientific contexts.
+In this section, the most common machine learning tasks that are of relevance for their possible use in particle collider experiments and similar scientific contexts are introduced.

-### Probabilistic Classification
+### Probabilistic Classification and Regression

+One of the most unassuming, yet versatile, tasks that can be addressed with machine learning algorithms is *classification*.
+A classifier or a classification rule is a function
+$f(\boldsymbol{x}) : \mathcal{X} \longrightarrow \mathcal{Y}$ that
+predicts a label $y \in \{0,...,k-1\}$, denoting correspondance to on category in a set of of $k$ categories, for each input $\boldsymbol{x} \in \mathcal{X}$.
+The task of classification, in the context of machine learning algorithms, is to produce classification functions $f(\boldsymbol{x})$ that perform increasingly well on a set of data.

+Classification is hence often framed as a belonging to a larger category of tasks referred to as  *supervised learning*, where the goal is predicting the value of an output variable
+$\boldsymbol{y}$ (here a multi-dimensional vector for generality) based on the observed values of the input variables $\boldsymbol{x}$, based on a *learning set* of $n$ input vectors with known output values
+$L = \{(\boldsymbol{x}_0,\boldsymbol{y}_0),...,(\boldsymbol{x}_n,\boldsymbol{y}_n)\}$.
+The output values $\boldsymbol{y}$ are known in the learning set, because they were previously determined by an external method, typically a teacher or supervisor looking at past observations, thus explaining the name of these family of techniques.
+From an statistical standpoint, the input observations and target values from the learning set can be viewed as random variables sampled from an joint probability distribution
+$p(\boldsymbol{x}, \boldsymbol{y})$, which is typically unknown.

+The goal of supervised learning is not perform well on the learning set $L$ used to improve at the specified task, but rather to perform well for additional unseen observations sampled from the joint distribution
+$p(\boldsymbol{x}, \boldsymbol{y})$.
+Supervised
+learning algorithms exploits the conditional relations between the input and the output variables, in order to classify new observations better than a random classification rule that does not depend on the value of $\boldsymbol{x}$.

 <!-- regression, structured output and density estimation -->

-## Machine Learning Techniques
+## Machine Learning Techniques {#eq:ml_tecniques}

 ### Boosted Decision Trees

-### Neural Networks
+### Artificial Neural Networks

-## Applications in High Energy Physics
+## Applications in High Energy Physics {#eq:ml_hep}